milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-helm.md

 ## Start a K8s cluster

 <div class="alert note">
-This topic uses a local Kubernetes cluster based on minikube. minikube can only be used in test environments.
-You can deploy a Milvus cluster on your own Kubernetes cluster.
+minikube can only be used in test environments.
+It is not recommended that you deploy Milvus distributed clusters in this way in production environments.
 </div>

 ```
 $ minikube start
 ```

 minikube has a dependency on default StorageClass when installed.
 Check the dependency by running the following command.
-Other installation methods requires manual configuration of the StorageClass.
+Other installation methods require manual configuration of the StorageClass.
 See [Change the default StorageClass](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) for more information.

 ```
 $ kubectl get sc